esl/MongooseIM/doc/tutorials/jingle.md

-The XMPP standard itself does not provide any means of transmitting audio/video data.
-However, XMPP can be used as a signaling layer to manage [RTP] sessions for audio and video between clients.
-The set of XEPs that defines the protocol for this is commonly referred to as the [Jingle protocol].

-# Support of the Jingle protocol

-There is no need for any specific support of the Jingle protocol on the XMPP server side.

-Nevertheless, the successful deployment of the Jingle-based solution may require some additional server-side infrastructure:

-* [STUN]/[TURN] server(s) for [NAT traversal].

-* `RTP relay` for redirecting incoming [RTP] streams to all participants, excluding the sender.
-It can be useful for small video group calls.

-* `Content mixer` for processing multiple input [RTP] streams into a single output stream, required for video conferences with a larger number of participants.

-* XMPP `focus agent` for organising conference calls.
-All participants establish a Jingle session only with the agent and receive conference information updates from it.
-It can be either a custom extension module, an external XMPP component, or even a client-side functionality.

-We will take a closer look at every component later in the tutorial.

-# The Jingle Framework

-The main XEP is [XEP-0166], which introduces the concept of multimedia sessions and the protocol for establishing, managing, and tearing them down.
-The negotiation of the sessions happens over XMPP, while media transfer typically takes place outside of XMPP.
-During the initialisation of the session, the peers must come to an agreement on the following aspects:

-* The application format  - media type, what is to be transferred.

-* The transport method - communication channel, how the media is transferred.

-* Optionally, the peers can agree on a security precondition for a transport method.

-However, neither data transport methods nor application formats are defined in this XEP, leaving that up to separate specifications.

-## Jingle application formats

-At the moment, there are two major application formats defined:

-* The first one is [XEP-0167], which defines a protocol for Jingle [RTP] sessions.

-* And [XEP-0234], application format for negotiating Jingle file transfer sessions.

-In this tutorial, we will focus solely on Jingle [RTP] sessions.

-## Jingle transport method

-There are multiple XEPs defining various transfer methods, but only 2 of them are considered suitable for Audio/Video data:

-* [XEP-0177]: Jingle Raw UDP Transport Method.

-* [XEP-0176]: Jingle ICE-UDP Transport Method.

-The Raw UDP transport does not provide end-to-end traversal of NAT(s), or even basic connectivity checks.
-If [NAT traversal] is needed, Jingle clients should use the Jingle ICE-UDP Transport Method.

-# Various video/audio call scenarios

-As mentioned above, depending on the call scenario, we require different types of additional server-side infrastructure.
-Let's take a quick look at the most common scenarios.

-## One-to-one call scenario

-Probably the easiest scenario to implement, which is supported by many interoperable XMPP clients.
-Moreover, most interoperable XMPP clients support only this kind of audio/video connection.
-There are several reasons for this:

-* It requires little to no additional server-side infrastructure.
-In particular, to overcome the [NAT traversal] problem, only a [STUN]/[TURN] server is needed.

-* [STUN] and [TURN] are open protocols, and the way to use a [STUN]/[TURN] server is clearly defined by the [ICE] standard and [XEP-0176] (Jingle ICE-UDP Transport Method).

-* [XEP-0215] (External Service Discovery) provides an easy way to configure an XMPP client with custom [STUN]/[TURN] servers.

-## Small group call scenario (mesh topology)

-One method for handling calls in small groups (up to 4 participants, when video is involved) is to set up separate jingle sessions between each participant.
-[XEP-0272] (Multiparty Jingle, also known as MuJi) describes a protocol for this scenario, but this approach has several obvious drawbacks:

-* It requires a large connection bandwidth; every client must send data N times and receive it from N sources (where N is the number of participants).

-* The parties must agree on the audio/video format, as we do not want to encode the data multiple times for different participants.

-* Video/audio mixing must be done by each participant individually.
+# XMPP Audio and Video Tutorial

+## Overview
+The XMPP standard does not natively support the transmission of audio or video data.
+Instead, XMPP is commonly used as a signaling layer to establish, manage, and terminate RTP-based audio and video sessions between clients.
+This functionality is defined by a collection of XMPP Extension Protocols (XEPs) collectively known as the [Jingle protocol].

+## Jingle Protocol Support
+No special support for Jingle is required on the XMPP server itself.
+However, deploying a robust Jingle-based audio/video solution often requires additional server-side components, including:
+* [STUN]/[TURN] servers for [NAT traversal].
+* `RTP relays`, which forward incoming [RTP] streams to all participants except the sender.
+These are useful for small group calls.
+* `Content mixers`, which combine multiple [RTP] input streams into a single output stream.
+These are essential for large video conferences.
+* XMPP `focus agents`, which coordinate conference calls.
+Each participant establishes a Jingle session only with the `focus agent` and receives conference updates from it.
+A `focus agent` may be implemented as:
+  - A custom server module,
+  - An external XMPP component, or
+  - A client-side feature.

+Each of these components is discussed in more detail later in this tutorial.

+## The Jingle Framework
+The core Jingle specification is [XEP-0166], which defines multimedia sessions and the mechanisms for negotiating, managing, and terminating them.
+Session negotiation takes place over XMPP, while the actual media exchange usually occurs outside of XMPP.

+During session initialization, peers must agree on:
+* Application format - the type of media being exchanged (e.g., audio or video).
+* Transport method - how the media data is transmitted.
+* Optional security preconditions for the selected transport.

+[XEP-0166] intentionally does not define specific application formats or transport methods; these are specified in separate XEPs.

+### Jingle Application Formats
+Currently, two major Jingle application formats are defined:
+* [XEP-0167]: Defines Jingle [RTP] sessions for audio and video.
+* [XEP-0234]: Defines Jingle file transfer sessions.

+This tutorial focuses exclusively on Jingle [RTP] sessions.

+### Jingle Transport Methods
+Several XEPs describe transport mechanisms, but only two are suitable for real-time audio and video:
+* [XEP-0177]: Jingle Raw UDP Transport
+* [XEP-0176]: Jingle ICE-UDP Transport

+Raw UDP does not support [NAT traversal] or connectivity checks.
+When [NAT traversal] is required (which is almost always the case), clients should use ICE-UDP, as defined in [XEP-0176].

+## Audio and Video Call Scenarios
+Different call scenarios require different types of server-side infrastructure.
+Below are the most common configurations.

+### One-to-One Calls
+This is the simplest scenario and is widely supported by interoperable XMPP clients.
+In fact, many clients support only one-to-one audio/video calls.
+Key characteristics include:
+* Minimal server-side infrastructure requirements.
+* Only a [STUN]/[TURN] server is needed to handle [NAT traversal].
+* [STUN] and [TURN] are open standards, and their use is clearly defined by [ICE] and [XEP-0176].
+* [XEP-0215] (External Service Discovery) allows clients to automatically discover and configure [STUN]/[TURN] servers.

+### Small Group Calls (Mesh Topology)
+For small groups (typically up to four participants for video), each participant can establish a separate Jingle session with every other participant.
+This approach is described in [XEP-0272] (MuJi - Multiparty Jingle).
+However, it has several drawbacks:
+* High bandwidth usage: each client must send its media stream N times and receive N streams.
+* Strict codec agreement: all participants must use compatible audio/video formats.
+* Client-side mixing: each participant must mix incoming audio and video streams locally.

 ![full_mesh][full_mesh]

-A [STUN]/[TURN] server can be used to set up individual peer-to-peer sessions (as in a one-to-one scenario).
+[STUN]/[TURN] servers can still be used to establish peer-to-peer connections, similar to one-to-one calls.

-[XEP-0272] suggests that optimisation of the upstream bandwidth can be done with the help of `RTP relay`.
+[XEP-0272] also suggests using `RTP relays` to reduce upstream bandwidth usage.

 ![relay_example][relay_example]

-while the `content mixer` helps to reduce downstream bandwidth and CPU usage:
+To further reduce downstream bandwidth and CPU usage, `content mixers` can be introduced.

 ![mixer_example][mixer_example]

-In order to ensure clients' interoperability, they must allocate `RTP relays` and `content mixers` individually:
+However, to ensure interoperability, each client must independently allocate its own `RTP relay` and `content mixer`.

 ![complex_mesh_example][complex_mesh_example]

-This approach is quite inefficient.
-The same server components are sufficient to optimize the call for each participant, but it requires switching from a mesh to a star topology.
+This results in inefficiencies, as the same optimization components are duplicated for each participant.
+In practice, this approach often evolves from a mesh topology into a star topology.

-## Large conference call (star topology)

-This type of connection requires the allocation of a `content mixer` and an `RTP relay` (in reality, it's usually just one software component) for the call.
-The XMPP entity that does this allocation is called the `focus agent`.
-All participants establish individual jingle sessions with the `focus agent` in a similar manner to a one-to-one connection.

-[XEP-0298] (Delivering Conference Information to Jingle Participants, also known as COIN) and [XEP-0340] (Conferences with Lightweight Bridging, also known as COLIBRI) define certain aspects of the protocol for conference call management.
-It’s expected that one of the participants would become a `focus agent`.

-Theoretically, the `content mixer` and `RTP relay` could also be placed on the participant (`focus agent`) device, but this configuration may exhibit poor performance.
+### Large Conference Calls (Star Topology)
+Large conferences require a centralized architecture.
+In this model:
+* A `content mixer` and `RTP relay` (often implemented as a single component) are allocated for the conference.
+* A `focus agent` is responsible for allocating and managing these resources.
+* Each participant establishes an individual Jingle session with the `focus agent`, similar to a one-to-one call.

 ![conference_example][conference_example]

-With the introduction of the `content mixer`, we also gain some additional benefits:

-* Fewer restrictions on audio/video format compatibility.
-E.g., Peer 4 can now provide data in a format that is not supported by Peer 2.
+Conference management is partially defined by:
+* [XEP-0298] (COIN - Conference Information)
+* [XEP-0340] (COLIBRI - Conferences with Lightweight Bridging)

+Typically, one of the participants assumes the role of `focus agent`, although this role can also be handled by a server-side component.

+While it is technically possible to host the `mixer` and `relay` on a participant’s device, this usually leads to poor performance.

+Introducing a `content mixer` provides several advantages:
+* Relaxed codec compatibility requirements (e.g., different participants can use different formats).
-* Support for multiple output formats.
-For example, we can allow users to choose between high-resolution and low-resolution video depending on their connection bandwidth.
+* Support for multiple output formats, such as high and low-resolution video streams.

-* Introduction of a server-side component for call recording.
+* The ability to implement server-side call recording.

-From another perspective, we lose the ability to have end-to-end encryption.

-# FAQ
+However, this architecture also eliminates true end-to-end encryption.

+## Frequently Asked Questions

-### The listed XEPs do not provide the required functionality.
-What can I do?
+### The listed XEPs do not provide all the required functionality.
+What are my options?

-As mentioned earlier, it is difficult to create an interoperable standard for group calling functionality.
-There is no single standard/protocol for the `content mixer` or `RTP relay` components, so XEPs are trying to push custom (vendor-dependent) logic on the client side.
-In any case, group audio/video calling is not widely supported by interoperable XMPP clients.
-And if interoperability is not a concern for you, then consider XEP as a point of inspiration.
+Standardizing group audio and video calling is challenging.
+Because there is no common protocol standard for `RTP relays` or `content mixers`, XEPs tend to push vendor-specific logic onto the client side.
+As a result, interoperable group calling is not widely supported by XMPP clients.
+If interoperability is not a strict requirement, existing XEPs can serve as useful design references.

-### Is there an alternative to a [STUN]/[TURN] server?
+### Is there an alternative to using [STUN]/[TURN] servers?

-Yes, there is [XEP-0278] (Jingle relay nodes).
-However, it hasn’t gained much popularity.

-It is also worth noting that [TURN] Server is a more versatile solution.

-### In regard to the `focus agent`, what does the XMPP entity mean?

-There is no strict requirement for the `focus agent` to be a call participant; it can also be implemented as an extension to an XMPP server or as an external XMPP component.
-Importantly, it must have a valid JID so that participants can interact with it.
+Yes.
+[XEP-0278] (Jingle Relay Nodes) provides an alternative, but it has not seen widespread adoption.
+In practice, [TURN] servers are more flexible and commonly used.

-### Do I need a [STUN]/[TURN] server if I use a `content mixer` and/or `RTP relay` with a public IP address?
+### Do I still need [STUN]/[TURN] if I use a public `content mixer` or `RTP relay`?

-It is still recommended to have a [STUN]/[TURN] server in your setup.
-Clients can use it as a fallback connection option, not necessarily for [NAT traversal], but to overcome strict firewall settings.
+Yes.
+Even with public IP addresses, a [STUN]/[TURN] server is recommended as a fallback mechanism, particularly for clients behind strict firewalls.

-### Given that [TURN] is a relay server, why is a separate `RTP relay` server needed?

-Note that a [TURN] server is not designed for multicasting of the outgoing data stream; if you want to send the same data to N peers, you still have to send it N times from the client to the [TURN] server.
+### Why is an `RTP relay` needed if [TURN] already acts as a relay?
+TURN servers are not designed for efficient multicasting.
+When sending media to multiple peers via [TURN], the client must still upload the same stream multiple times. `RTP relays` are better suited for distributing a single incoming stream to many recipients.

 ### For more information about [STUN]/[TURN] servers, see the [dedicated page][TURN tutorial].